jk619/test_retest_MRF/README.md

 Data (test and retest quantitative T1, T2 and PD maps) can be obtained from zenodo (https://zenodo.org/record/3989799#.Yt8vky-B1cQ)
 ##
-For example execution of the scripts see PipelineV1.m
+For example on how to run seperate scripts see _PipelineV1.m_